 Distribution

 Mutual funds contract with distributors to market fund shares and to help investors buy and sell their shares.
 The distributors typically work for a subsidiary of the investment manager.
-The distributors generally are compensated for the sales that they bring in.
-“Sales” are purchases made by investors.
+The distributors generally are compensated for the sales—purchases made by investors—that they bring in.

 The funds also contract with transfer agents who keep track of who owns their shares.
-Like the distributors, the transfer agents usually work for a subsidiary of the investment manager.
+Like the distributor, the transfer agent usually works for a subsidiary of the investment manager.

-A mutual fund complex is a set of funds that the same investment manager manages.
-The manager chooses the securities in which the various funds invest.
+A mutual fund complex is a set of funds that the same investment manager manages and distributes.
+The manager, or a designated sub-advisor—chooses the securities in which the various funds invest.
 Typically, the same set of directors (or trustees) serves on the boards of each mutual fund in the complex.

-Mutual fund investors generally buy and sell shares directly through the fund distributor.
+Many mutual fund investors buy and sell shares directly through the fund distributor.
 The fund’s transfer agent, who works with the distributor, keeps accounts for these customers.

-Many brokers also arrange mutual fund trades on behalf of their customers.
-Each broker has an omnibus account with the fund complex through which it routes all its customer trades.
-The brokers then place the fund shares in their clients’ brokerage accounts.
-The brokers typically enter into contractual relationships with the mutual fund distributors to act as sub-distributors.
+Mutual fund investors also may trade fund shares through their securities brokers.
+Each broker who arranges fund trades on behalf of its customers has an omnibus account with the fund complex through which it routes all its customer trades in the funds of that complex.
+The broker then places the fund shares in its clients’ brokerage accounts.
+These brokers typically enter into contractual relationships with the mutual fund distributors to act as sub-distributors.

 Investors often must pay sales loads when buying or selling open-end mutual funds.
 A sales load is a fee paid to buy a fund.
 The investor may pay the load at the time of purchase, at the time of redemption, or over time.
-The distributor receives the load.
-It typically distributes part to the investment manager and part to any agents who helped arrange the trade.
+The fund distributor receives the load.
+It typically forwards part to the investment manager and part to any agents who helped arrange the trade.
 The agents may include sales personnel who work for the distributor or financial advisors who work for other entities.

 Sales loads are computed as a fraction of the purchase price and may be as high as nine percent.
-The actual load generally depends on the total amount invested or committed to invest and it typically around three percent.
+The actual load generally depends on the total amount invested or committed to invest.
+Loads typically are around three percent.
 Distributors collect smaller loads for larger investments.

 Some distributors also collect contingent deferred sales charges, which are also known as back-end loads.
 Contingent deferred sales charges are fees that investors may have to pay when they sell a fund that they have not held for more than some pre-specified period, typically a year or more.